rust-lang/rfcs/active/0000-rename-mut.md

 2. `&` references do not offer practical immutability

-3. `&mut`'s real guarantee is 'non-aliased'; Mutability is just a consequence.
+3. `&mut`'s real guarantee is 'non-aliased'; Mutability is just a consequence

-4. `&mut` implies that `&` is immutable which is confusing and inaccurate.
+4. `&mut` implies that `&` is immutable which is confusing and inaccurate

 Therefore, since the term `&mut` is both confusing and inaccurate, I propose that the name should be changed to something that better reflects the actual